 The winch mechanism is designed for use with the winch "T" handle only.
 Use of an air wrench or other power tools is not recommended and can damage the winch.

-3. Assemble the winch handle extensions to form the Spare Tire Hook and pull the compact spare tire/cover assembly from under the vehicle.
+3. Assemble the winch handle extensions to form the Spare Tire Hook and pull the compact spare tire/cover assembly from under the vehicle, refer to "1" configuration in tool graphics.